Laravel-Lang/lang/docs/statuses/nn.md

 </td>
 </tr>
 <tr><td align="left" >
-Ensure your account is using a long
+Ensure your account is using a long, random password to stay secure.
 </td>
 </tr>
 <tr><td align="left" >
-For your security
+For your security, please confirm your password to continue.
 </td>
 </tr>
 <tr><td align="left" >